sanity-io/sanity-template-nextjs-clean/README.md

   </details>

 > [!IMPORTANT]
 > For each post record, you need to click **Publish** after saving for it to be visible outside Draft Mode.
 In production new content is using [Time-based Revalidation](https://nextjs.org/docs/app/building-your-application/data-fetching/fetching-caching-and-revalidating#time-based-revalidation), which means it may take up to 1 minute before changes show up.
-Since a stale-while-revalidate pattern is used you may need to refresh a couple of times to see the changes.
+Since a stale-while-revalidate pattern is used you may need to refresh a couple of times to see the changes. -->

-## Step 4.
-Deploying the Sanity Studio and Next.js app to production
+## Deploying the Sanity Studio and Next.js app to production

 ### Deploy your Sanity Studio